Descatres/Plants-and-Friends/README.md

 # Plants&Friends

 ## Plants compendium able to save and show plants:
-- Names;
+- Names
-- Species;
+- Species
-- Image of the plants;
+- Image of the plants
-- Descriptions.
+- Descriptions
 ## And able to track:
-- stock;
+- stock
-- temperature;
+- temperature
-- humidity.
+- humidity

 ---

 #Testing
-- You can run [this script](https://wokwi.com/projects/385292642174231553) to simulate the arduino with the sensors emiting data to your device through MQTT.
+- You can run [this script](https://wokwi.com/projects/385292642174231553) to simulate the arduino with the sensors emiting data to your device through MQTT

 ---

-Made for Android, with Java.
+Made for Android, with Java